-The transit time can be determined by analyzing a $40 \,\mu\text{g/cm}^2$ sucrose standard using the "transit.par" parameter file.
+Instrument-specific transit time can be determined by analyzing an approximately 40 $\mu g/cm^2$ sucrose standard using the "Transit Time.par" parameter file.
 This parameter file omits the cooling step between the non-oxidizing to oxidizing mode of the heating profile.
 This permits very rapid oxidation of the char which in turn causes a rapid response of the laser signal.
-Open the raw data file in a spreadsheet in order to easily examine the FID and laser readings.
-Examine the data near the beginning of the oxygen mode.
+Save the output data as a .txt file to "Transit Time" folder in U:\IMPROVE Lab\Carbon Analysis Lab\Daily Operation files\Maintenance\Transit Time.
+After the analysis, open the raw data file (.txt) in a spreadsheet in Excel in order to easily examine the FID and laser readings.
+Select "Delimited" and "Comma" when prompted.
+Examine the data near the beginning of the oxygen (Ox) mode by calculating the changes in FID (FID1) and reflectance laser (laserRefl) signals during the oxidation stage of the analysis.
 Note the row numbers at which the laser readings and the FID readings begin to increase.
-The difference in row numbers is the transit time in seconds.
-The transit time can also be determined by plotting the laser signal and FID signal.
+The difference in row numbers of FID1 signal change point and reflectance laser signal change point is the transit time in seconds.
+The transit time can also be determined by plotting the laser signal and FID signal in the oxidation stage or by using the "Transit Time Worksheet" provided in U:\IMPROVE Lab\Carbon Analysis Lab\Daily Operation files\Maintenance\Transit Time.
+After calculating the value, open the instrument's "InstrumentParameters.txt" file in "C:\SunsetOCEC\OCEC1153\OCECPAR".
+Change the "TransTimeFID" value to the newly generated one.
+Finally, save the transit time excel files, rawdata text files and new trainsit time in a new folder named as the transit time date under: U:\IMPROVE Lab\Carbon Analysis Lab\Daily Operation files\Maintenance\Transit Time.